Quantum cryptography with classical communication: parallel remote state preparation for copy-protection, verification, and more: Unclonable quantum encryption

 \subsection{Unclonable quantum encryption with a classical client}

 Let us now extend the notion of quantum encryption schemes of classical messages from \ref{def:QECM} to allow for interaction between a classical client and a quantum receiver.
-In this setting, the encryption algorithm is replaced by a an interactive protocol which enables the delegation of a ciphertext.
-Contrary to the standard notion of QECM schemes in \ref{def:QECM}, our definition of QECM schemes with a classical client does not feature a key generation procedure; rather, we assume that the key is produced as a result of the interactive encryption protocol between the client and the receiver.
+In this setting, the encryption algorithm is replaced by an interactive protocol between a client and a receiver which enables the classical delegation of a quantum ciphertext.
 Our definition is the following: